 The Bridges Curricula

 Three unique and innovative Bridges programs are available.
-Each is focused on a different student population, and were developed to be age and grade appropriate.
+Each is focused on a different student population, and was developed to be age and grade appropriate.
 These curricula overlap as different school systems are organized in different ways.